Hurry, selected offers end soon Book now.

 Standalone kitchen cabinet

-A coffee station cabinet offers many possibilities - a disposal drawer for coffee grounds, a small fridge unit for milk and cream.
+A coffee station cabinet offers many possibilities - for instance a disposal drawer for coffee grounds or a small fridge unit for milk and cream.
 You might also consider whether you want to plumb in a separate sink to make it a self-sufficient coffee space.

 Moveable coffee station

-A trolley, cart or portable cabinet is a great option if you don’t want to commit a fixed area of the kitchen to coffee needs alone.
+A trolley, cart, or portable cabinet is a great option if you don’t want to commit a fixed area of the kitchen to coffee needs alone.
+This is especially useful in smaller kitchens, where space is limited and flexibility is key.

-A trolley can tuck away all your coffee supplies in baskets or on a shelf behind a curtain or “skirt”.
-You can also move it to your preferred seating area and gain access to power sockets around the kitchen.
+A trolley can tuck away all your coffee supplies in baskets or on a shelf behind a curtain or “skirt.”
+You can also move it to your preferred seating area and gain access to power sockets around the kitchen, making it a compact, versatile, and functional coffee solution.

 View from kitchen island of opened pantry larder with oak interior full of glass jars containing dry goods, a toaster and spices